 How did I not know about Loot Crate?
 Because no one told me about it, I'm guessing, but now I'm telling you.
 This is a subscription service where you pay them some money and they send you a mystery box full of stuff every month.
 By stuff, I mean gaming, comic, and nerd stuff—you don't know what you're getting until you get your box and open it.
 That's way too much fun.
 July's theme is villains, BTW, so again, too much fun.
 The regular price for this service is $18.60 a month, but through our friends at StackSocial, we get to offer it to you for $16.
 It's not a huge discount, but you're already getting a discount because the value of each Loot Crate is pegged at $120.

-The MondoHub has Twenty-Four USB 2.0 ports and Four USB 3.0 ports for a total of 28 USB ports, all hanging off your USB3 Bus.
+This was popular last month when it came around, and for one more day you can get the 28-Port USB MondoHub for just $55!
+MondoHub has Twenty-Four USB 2.0 ports and Four USB 3.0 ports for a total of 28 USB ports, all hanging off your USB3 Bus.
 This will work with your USB2 bus, too, if that's what you have.
 You can switch power for each port on and off independently, and there are ports on the top and two sides of the device making for plenty of cable-plugging room while remaining as compact as possible.
-Be done with upgrading to a new hub each time you get a new device.
-For a penny less than US$55 this is your final answer!
+Be done with upgrading to a new hub each time you get a new device (or plug in all those Bitcoin miners and go to town!).
+For a penny less than US$55 this is what you want!